abhitopia/ZendeskRateThrottllingPrototype/README.md

 If at any point, the usage goes beyond comfortable level, press `ctrl-c` to terminate the command.

-Additional, the organization can use this utility to find acceptable values of `min-remaining-allowance` and `retry-after-mins`
+Additionally, the organization can use this utility to find acceptable values of `min-remaining-allowance` and `retry-after-mins`